-Domain Roagna, an icon of Barbaresco
+Roagna, an icon of Barbaresco

-Split between the production of Barbarescos and Barolos, the Langhe region produces the Burgundies of Italy.
+Split between the production of Barbarescos and Barolos, the Langhe region produces the “Burgundian wine” of Italy.
+The wines crafted here possess a remarkable delicacy and great ageing potential.
 In this striking landscape of undulating hills, on which lies a patchwork of microterroirs, Nebbiolo is king.
-Located in the village of Barbaresco (Piedmont), the Roagna family is in charge of this historic domain which has been producing dry wine since 1880, when the region was home to liquor makers of the north of Italy.

-Thanks to an extension in 1989, the domain produces Barbarescos as well as Barolos in the town of Alba, known for its wine fairs and white truffles.
-After having studied enology, Luca Roagna took over the running of the domain from his father Alfredo in the early 2000s.
+After having studied oenology, Luca Roagna took over the running of the estate from his father Alfredo in the early 2000s, becoming the fidth generation of the family to do so.
 He vinified his first vintage in 2001.
 The domain’s ‘manifesto’ eloquently expresses this young winemaker’s philosophy, who is intimately connected to his land and now known as a true ‘signore’ in the Langhe region.

 #01 Old vines located in historic vineyards